5 Fixes for Kernel Security Check Failure BSOD

 ➜ Formatting Your Windows

 You have the option to retain your personal data and just reinstall the core system files.
 Likewise, you can go for a complete reset.
-We recommend you to completely reset your Windows so that no unforeseen errors occur.
+We recommend you completely reset your Windows to prevent any unforeseen errors.

 1. Open the Windows Search Bar and type “Reset” and select the “Reset this PC” option.